Help - Quick Start Guide

 Quick Start Guide

-Get your first playtest running in minutes, create a project, add components, launch a room, and learn the basic controls.
+Get your first playtest running in minutes, create a project, add components, launch a room, learn the basic controls, and save your table setup so the next session starts pre-arranged.

 Quick Start Guide